ePages-de/epages-devportal/_posts/2017/2017-10-19-when-i-learnt-that-unicorns-sell-vegan-condoms-in-bags-of-chips.md

 ## My apologies

 Dear developers, don't be angry with me that I'm talking about this on a dev blog.
-But it's for your wellbeing {% emoji grin %}.
+But it's for your wellbeing 😀.

 The last two days I've spent at the [Social Media Conference](http://www.socialmediaconference.de/) in Hamburg.
 As a Technical Communicator in our development department, I'm also responsible for the department's Social Media presence.